isotopp/isotopp.github.io/_posts/2021-02-24-validating-storage.md

 To drive Ceph to 20.000 IOPS, you will have to run 16 threads at a queue depth of 2 (or 32 threads at queue depth 1) consistently, feeding all the driver queues in parallel.
 This is not a kind of workload a transactional system can easily produce.

 To drive Datera to 20.000 IOPS, two or three threads running unlimited will suffice.
 This is still hard on a transactional system, but a doable challenge.

+While the recommendation is clear ("Use Datera over Ceph for transactional distributed storage"), it is interesting to see how Ceph has matured and does no longer completely suck at doing small transactional workloads.